 Strategy 5: Threat Intelligence Enrichment

 Raw intelligence feeds are overwhelming.
-The right tooling processes millions of indicators of compromise (IoCs) across feeds, correlates them with your environment, and surfaces only what matters.
-The ENISA Threat Landscape reports that organisations using AI-enriched intelligence cut investigation time by 50%.
+The right tooling processes indicators of compromise across feeds, correlates them with your environment, and surfaces only what matters.
+The ENISA Threat Landscape is a useful external reference, but the value comes from mapping that intelligence to your own assets.

 Wire your SIEM to a platform that maps IoCs to your asset inventory automatically.
 That turns generic feeds into something specific to your estate.